 Parents are expected to: Schools are expected to: Academy trustees and governing bodies are expected to: Local authorities are expected to: Ensure their child attends every day the school is open except when a statutory reason applies.
 Have a clear school attendance policy on the school website which all staff, pupils and parents understand.
 Take an active role in attendance improvement, support their school(s) to prioritise attendance, and work together with leaders to set whole school cultures.
 Have a strategic approach to improving attendance for the whole area and make it a key focus of all frontline council services.
 Notify the school as soon as possible when their child has to be unexpectedly absent (e.g. sickness).
 Develop and maintain a whole school culture that promotes the benefits of good attendance.
-Accurately complete admission Ensure school leaders fulfil expectations and statutory duties.
-Ensure school staff receive training on Have a School Attendance Support Team that works with all schools in their area to remove area-wide barriers to attendance.
-Only request leave of absence in exceptional circumstances and do so in advance.
-Book any medical appointments around the school day where possible. and attendance registers.
+Accurately complete admission and attendance registers.
+Ensure school leaders fulfil expectations and statutory duties.
+Ensure school staff receive training on attendance.
+Have a School Attendance Support Team that works with all schools in their area to remove area-wide barriers to attendance. in exceptional circumstances and do so in advance.
+Book any medical appointments around the school day where possible.
 Have robust daily processes to follow up absence.
-Have a dedicated senior leader with overall responsibility for championing and improving attendance. attendance.
-Provide each school with a named point of contact in the School Attendance Support Team who can support with queries and advice.
-Offer opportunities for all schools in the area to share effective practice.
+Have a dedicated senior leader with overall responsibility for championing and improving attendance.